espseongsm/Nucleus_Detection_in_Cell/README.md

 ### Concept of Analysis

-In order to figure out the best algorithm for this data, I compare five classification algorithms in terms of performance by 100 iterations.
+In order to figure out the best algorithm for this data, five classification algorithms are compared each other in terms of performance by 100 iterations.

 - Radial Support Vector Machine(R-SVM)
 - Random Forest(RF)